Postgraduate funding

 If you are an EU student, your eligibility for student finance funding will depend on your residency status.
 Find out more about EU student undergraduate funding.

-If you have children, a disability or an adult dependant, you could be eligible for further support from Student Finance.
-More details can be found on the Get into Teaching website.
+If you have children, a disability or an adult dependant, you could be eligible for further support from Student Finance; see Get into Teaching.

 You can use the Student Finance calculator to estimate the amount of Tuition Fee and Maintenance Loans that may be available to you, as well as any additional support.